rsecchi/eurotherm/README.md

 >The directory web\_frontend should be used as DocumentRoot

->The directory cgi-bin should be linked to the CGI directory
+>The directory cgi-bin should be linked into the CGI directory

 >Example of Apache configuration